Barbara J. Finlayson-Pitts

 Finlayson-Pitts investigates the chemistry of the upper and lower atmosphere and ways in which chemical reactions in the atmosphere are involved in air pollution and climate change.

 She and her team work to develop a molecular-level understanding of gaseous reactions of particles in different layers of the atmosphere, and at the interfaces between layers.
 They also study the interface between air and water.
 She emphasizes the "urgency for addressing climate change at all levels of government in the U.S. and globally".

 Education

 Finlayson-Pitts received a Bachelor of Science from Trent University in Peterborough, Ontario, in 1970.
-She earned her Masters and PhD in chemistry from the University of California, Riverside in 1971 and 1973, respectively.
-After completing a postdoctoral fellowship at UC Riverside, she worked as a professor of chemistry at California State University, Fullerton from 1974-1994.
+She earned her master's and PhD in chemistry from the University of California, Riverside in 1971 and 1973, respectively.
+After completing a postdoctoral fellowship at UC Riverside, she worked as a professor of chemistry at California State University, Fullerton from 1974 to 1994.
 In 1994, she joined the chemistry department of the University of California, Irvine.